Returning to golf

 Clean the clubs, inspect the grips, and make sure shafts and heads are secure.
 Fresh grips may be the only immediate repair you need.
 Older clubs can still play perfectly well, but modern hybrids, forgiving irons, and lighter shafts may make the return easier if your set is several generations old.

 Do not replace fourteen clubs based on one range session.
 Start with comfort and obvious gaps.
-Our golf gear guides explain which categories create an immediate benefit and which upgrades can wait.
+Our first golf purchases guide explains which categories create an immediate benefit and which upgrades can wait.

 Relearn your current distances